Mythic Fantasy name generator background

 Turn Geography into Identity

-A demonym, sometimes called a gentilic, is the word for the people of a place.
-In fiction that means going from a map label to a usable social identity: the word soldiers march under, traders are described with, or chroniclers use in an encyclopedia entry.
-The best results feel tied to the place name without sounding mechanically derived from it.
+A demonym, sometimes called a gentilic, is the name for the people of a place.
+In fiction that means converting a map label into something socially usable: the word traders are called, the adjective historians use, or the banner soldiers carry.
+Good demonyms feel tied to the source place while still sounding like a real group identity.

-• Create inhabitant names for fantasy cities and capital regions
+• Create inhabitant terms for fantasy capitals, ports, and frontier cities

 How to Get Better Results

-Start by choosing the place type, since city demonyms usually read differently from imperial or national forms.
-Then pick a language flavor that matches the sound of your world.
-If you already have a place name, add it in the optional prompt box so the output can align more closely with the exact phonetics you want.
+Start with place scale, because city demonyms usually land differently from national or imperial forms.
+Then pick a language flavor that matches your setting.
+If you already have canon geography, add the exact place name so the output can keep the right root sounds instead of drifting toward a generic fantasy ending.

 Demonym transformation chart showing how place names become inhabitant forms for cities, kingdoms, islands, and empires.